 On January 28, 2015, the Company completed a follow-on offering of its common stock, which resulted in the sale of 3,942,200 shares at a price of \$35.00 per share.
-The Company received net proceeds from the follow-on offering of \$130,044 based upon the price of \$35.00 per share after deducting underwriting discounts and commissions.
-The Company also incurred offering costs of \$473 related to the follow-on offering.
+The Company received net proceeds from the follow-on offering of \$130.0 million based upon the price of \$35.00 per share after deducting underwriting discounts and commissions paid by the Company.
+The Company also incurred offering costs of \$0.5 million related to the follow-on offering.